-The geographical area that this new Fire & EMS Station would cover accounts for approximately 1,800 homes, businesses, commercial and industrial property, which equates to \$1.2 Billion of assessed value; improved health and safety for visitors and employees; better protect our significant financial investment in apparatus and specialized equipment currently stored out in the elements; and improve overall Fire Department efficiency.
+The ability to construct a new Fire Station at this location would enable the Town to service approximately 1,800 homes, businesses, commercial and industrial property, which equates to \$1.2 Billion of assessed value; improved health and safety for visitors and employees; better protect our significant financial investment in apparatus and specialized equipment currently stored out in the elements; and improve overall Fire Department efficiency.
 This new Station will improve fire and emergency medical response times for the west-side of the Community.